OWASP/owasp-mastg/risks/MASVS-STORAGE/1-store-sensitive-data-securely/data-unencrypted-external/android-data-unencrypted-external-static/example-1/example.md

 ### Evaluation

 Review each of the reported instances.
 In this case, it's only one instance.
-Line 9 shows the occurence of API that returns external storage location.
+Line 9 shows the occurrence of API that returns external storage location.
 Make sure to either:
 - encrypt this file if necessary
 - move the file to the internal storage
 - keep the file in the same location if intended and secure